History of Wikipedia: Formulation of the concept

 Wikipedia was initially conceived as a feeder project for the Wales-founded Nupedia, an earlier project to produce a free online encyclopedia, volunteered by Bomis, a web-advertising firm owned by Jimmy Wales, Tim Shell and Michael E. Davis.
-Nupedia was founded upon the use of highly qualified volunteer contributors and an elaborate multi-step peer review process.
-Despite its mailing list of interested editors, and the presence of a full-time editor-in-chief, Larry Sanger, a graduate philosophy student hired by Wales, the writing of content for Nupedia was extremely slow, with only 12 articles written during the first year.
+Nupedia was founded upon the use of qualified volunteer contributors and a considered multi-step peer review process.
+Despite its mailing list of over 2000 interested editors, and the presence of Sanger as full-time editor-in-chief, the production of content for Nupedia was extremely slow, with only 12 articles written during the first year.

-Wales and Sanger discussed various ways to create content more rapidly.
-The idea of a wiki-based complement originated from a conversation between Sanger and Ben Kovitz.
-Ben Kovitz was a computer programmer and regular on Ward Cunningham's revolutionary wiki "the WikiWikiWeb".
-He explained to Sanger what wikis were, at that time a difficult concept to understand, over a dinner on Tuesday 2 January 2001.
-Wales first stated, in October 2001, that "Larry had the idea to use Wiki software", though he later stated in December 2005 that Jeremy Rosenfeld, a Bomis employee, introduced him to the concept.
+The Nupedians discussed various ways to create content more rapidly.
+Wikis had been used elsewhere on the web to organize knowledge, and the idea of a wiki-based complement to Nupedia was seeded by a conversation between Sanger and Ben Kovitz, and by another between Wales and Jeremy Rosenfeld.
+Kovitz was a computer programmer and regular on Ward Cunningham's revolutionary wiki "the WikiWikiWeb".
+He explained to Sanger what wikis were, over a dinner on 2 January 2001.
+Wales stated in October 2001 that "Larry had the idea to use Wiki software" for people bored by Nupedia process, and later stated in December 2005 that Rosenfeld had introduced him to the wiki concept.
 Sanger thought a wiki would be a good platform to use, and proposed on the Nupedia mailing list that a wiki based upon UseModWiki (then v.
 0.90) be set up as a "feeder" project for Nupedia.
 Under the subject "Let's make a wiki", he wrote:

-Wales set one up and put it online on Wednesday 10 January 2001.
+Wales set one up and put it online on Wednesday 10 January 2001, under the nupedia.com domain.
+This moved to a new wiki under the wikipedia.com domain on 15 January.
+On 17 January, the Free Software Foundation's (FSF) GNUPedia project went online, potentially competing with Nupedia, but within a few years the FSF encouraged people "to visit and contribute to [Wikipedia]" instead.